 – operations of spaceborne radar sounder with other primary and secondary services would be under RR No. 4.4, non-interference basis and shall not cause harmful interference to, and shall not claim protection;

-– that operational limitations have been identified to allow operation under RR No. 4.4 on a non-interference basis such as operating only in either uninhabited or sparsely populated areas of the ice sheets of Greenland and Antarctica and deserts of northern Africa and the Arabian peninsula and operating the radar at night-time only from 3 a.m. to 6 a.m. locally
+– that operational limitations have been identified to allow operation under RR No. 4.4 on a non-interference basis such as operating only in either uninhabited or sparsely populated areas of the ice sheets of Greenland and Antarctica and deserts of northern Africa and the Arabian peninsula and operating the radar at night-time only from 3 a.m. to 6 a.m. locally.

 Work is currently ongoing in ITU-R Working Party 7C (WP 7C, the responsible group) to develop the new Report ITU-R RS.[Spaceborne VHF Radar Sounder] instead of revising the existing Report ITU-R RS.2455-0.
 This new Report contains the results of compatibility studies, based on the proposed Earth exploration-satellite service (EESS) (active) radar characteristics provided in Recommendation ITU-R RS.2042-1 and the characteristics of the incumbent services as provided by the responsible ITU-R Working Parties.
 Based on the draft CPM text developed at the ITU-R WP 7C, the CPM23-2 meeting agreed on the CPM Report for this agenda item containing the five methods to satisfy the agenda item.